 Checking out the Okanagan Art Gallery is a unique thing to do in Okanagan Valley, and also a great rainy day activity in Osoyoos.
 Here you’ll find art from some of the Okanagan’s most talented artists.

 They also frequently host events, have live demonstrations, workshops, and classes.
 So be sure to check them out during their hours of operation which are Tuesday to Saturday from 10 am to 4 pm.

 Osoyoos is home to several amazing golf courses, but Fairview Mountain tops them as it’s one of the most popular golf courses in all of British Columbia.
 What better than a golf course in the heart of Canada’s wine country?
 Tee off with views of vineyards beckoning in the distance.

 If you visit during shoulder season (March, April, and dates in October), you can experience this amazing course for 2/3 of the price of the regular season.
-During the regular season, 18 holes has a $90 green fee for open to 2:00 pm.
+During the regular season, 18 holes has a $98 CAD green fee for open to 2:00 pm.

 After a game, be sure to check out their restaurant for a drink and a bite.
 They have quite an extensive menu with a great variety, and it’s notably one of the best dining spots in the area.

-I know that I said each lake was different from the last, but this lake truly is like no other lake you have ever seen in the Okanagan Valley.
+I know that I said each lake was different from the last, but Spotted Lake truly is like no other lake you have ever seen in the Okanagan Valley.
 Spotted Lake quite literally looks like a polka-dotted lake.
 The lake has several rich mineral deposits such as magnesium sulfate, sodium sulfates, and calcium.

 When temperatures rise causing some of the water to evaporate, the concentrated mineral deposits create what appear to be large spots on the surface of the lake.
 The spots are different colors and shades depending on what particular combination of minerals are in that specific area.